privacytests/privacytests.org/scripts/README.md

 # PrivacyTests.org tests
-This project runs browser privacy tests (fingerprinting resistance, partitioning between websites, etc.), saves the results to a JSON file, and renders those results in web pages.
+This directory includes scripts to run browser privacy tests (fingerprinting resistance, partitioning between websites, etc.), save the results to a JSON file, and render those results in web pages.

-**NOTE**: privacytests.org no longer uses selenium because it is incompatible with some privacy protections such as Safari's ITP.
-The code is undergoing many changes and currently only works on macOS.
-There is no longer browserstack support.

 ## Set up